jhurray/Transform.swift/README.md

 public var CATransform : CATransform3D { get }
 ```

-Returns a `true` if the 3d transform can be converted into an affine transform, `false` if it cannot.
+Returns `true` if the 3d transform can be converted into an affine transform, `false` if it cannot.

 ```swift
 public var isAffine: Bool { get }